shobhikabharti/GenAI-LLMJourney/README.md

 ## The Journey
 1. Revisit the AIML basics :speech_balloon:
 2. Come up with the learning plan :dash:
-3. Stick to the plan with one thing to revisit everyday.:notes:
+3. Stick to the plan with one thing to revisit everyday. :notes:

 <p align="center">